3 Steps to Choosing the Right Data Analytics Tool

 Step One: Understand Your Business

 Understanding your business is the first and most important step.
-Don’t look for data analytics tools until you can answer these essential questions.
+Don’t look for analytics tools until you can answer these essential questions.

 What questions are you seeking to answer, and what do you expect to accomplish with the results?